The Ballad of Frankie Lee and Judas Priest: Lyrical interpretation

 The song ends with a moral, telling the listener:

 AJ Weberman interpreted the song as a parable of Dylan's relationship with his manager Albert Grossman.
-Dylan biographer Robert Shelton described the song as "a comic tall tale in frontier-ballad style" and speculated that Lee may represent Dylan, and Priest represent the music business.
-Critic Andy Gill regards the early verses, where Lee considers Priest's offer of the money, as having parallels with Dylan's contractual discussions with Columbia shortly before the album's recording.
+Dylan biographer Robert Shelton described the song as "a comic tall tale in frontier-ballad style" and speculated that Lee may represent Dylan, and Priest may represent the music business.
+Critic Andy Gill regarded the early verses, where Lee considers Priest's offer of the money, as having parallels with Dylan's contractual discussions with Columbia shortly before the album's recording.

 Poet Allen Ginsberg recalled that Dylan told him during conversations in 1968 that he was aiming to write shorter lines that each advanced the narrative of the song.
 Ginsberg felt that this was evident in some of Dylan's work from around that period, for example in "I Shall Be Released" and "The Ballad of Frankie Lee and Judas Priest" (which Ginsberg called a "strong laconic ballad"), where, according to Ginsberg "There was to be no wasted language, no wasted breath.
 All the imagery was to be functional rather than ornamental."
 Hogan argues that the song "requires inner liberation if we are to let ourselves respond fully" but that through Dylan's delivery in a "country and western style" and, most importantly, "the magic of myth", Dylan helps the listener achieve that state of liberation.
 Wilfrid Mellers commented that the song featured "an unremitting talkin' style, and the words spoken, for all their biblical references, could hardly be more confusedly bleak".

-Critical reception, and influence
+Reception and influence

 Peter Johnson of the Los Angeles Times criticized the track for being "riddled with clichés", adding "As if that were not bad enough, Dylan offers three hoary lessons from the song".
 Johnson felt that while Dylan had previously used clichés inventively, "in this album they have nothing to feed on but themselves."
 While noting that the track was amongst the favorite among some of Dylan's fans, journalist Mike Marqusee dismissed the song as "a contrived allegory that teases and baffles but ultimately bores."
 In the Chicago Tribune, Ross Baker felt that Dylan's songwriting had declined in quality, writing "He gave us fantastical memorable portraits before ...
 Now we have sketchily dull pictures like ...
 Frankie Lee, [and] Judas Priest ... whom it's impossible to care about in the least."
 Margotin and Guesdon wrote that "the performance is not up to par.
 The guitar part lacks rigor".
 Gill called it the "dullest" track on John Wesley Harding: he refers to the final verse as a "bland moral".

 Jim Beviglia ranked the song 20th in his 2013 book Counting Down Bob Dylan: His 100 Finest Songs, referring to it as "one of the most perplexing songs Bob Dylan has ever released" and "the most instantly enjoyable" track on John Wesley Harding.
+It was awarded an "A" rating by John Nogowski, who felt that Dylan's vocal and harmonica performance underpinned the track.
 The song was the inspiration for the name of the English heavy metal band Judas Priest.